jeffreyho101/steelers-gameplan-tdsc/README.md

 Note that our final report is a three-page condensed subset of our findings, which are all documented in the repository's R code (rmd file).

-Additional note: During our final round presentation to ESPN Senior Analyst Brian Burke and Carnegie Mellon faculty/PhD students, I stated that Juju Smith-Schuster would have a "field day" under mostly single coverage against the Lions.
-Smith-Schuster had a career night, highlighted by a 97-yard touchdown reception.
-Not only is he the youngest player in the NFL right now, he also just broke the record for the Pittsburgh Steelers' longest recorded play by yardage.
+Additional note: During our final round presentation, I stated that based on my analysis of Juju Smith-Schuster, he would have a "field day" under mostly single coverage against the Lions.
+Smith-Schuster did indeed have a career night, highlighted by a 97-yard touchdown reception.
+Not only is he the youngest current NFL player, but he also broke the record for the Pittsburgh Steelers' longest recorded touchdown play.